elvinzeng/nwf/README.md

 # Introduction
 A simple and easy-to-use MVC framework for NPL Web application.
-If you are familiar with the jsp/servlet or asp.net mvc, you'll like this.
+If you are familiar with the jsp/servlet or asp.net mvc, you'll like it.
 [Chinese document](https://github.com/elvinzeng/nwf/blob/master/doc/zh-hans/index.md)
 ## return a view
 www/controller/DemoController.lua